Team-Defiance/Project-Defiance/README.md

 ## 🚀 Features
 - **Standalone Doctrine System**
-  Replaces the vanilla commander model.
+  Replaces the vanilla commander system.
 All doctrines are available from the start, each bringing unique units, upgrades, and abilities.

 - **Refined Gameplay Mechanics**
   Streamlined weapon damage, cover behavior, and explosive interactions for consistency and clarity.